aadelaahmed/SakilaAPI/README.md

 Note: Make sure that port 8080 is available to avoid connection errors with Tomcat.

-    Now you are ready to deploy or deploy using Tomcat plugin:
+    Now you are ready to deploy or redeploy using Tomcat plugin:

 sh